yorrik/helad/README.md

 # helad

-An evolutionary simulator in D
+An evolutionary simulator in D (eventually)